 - Dublin City Council has undertaken surveys at the Canal Cordon in November annually since 1980.
 Surveys are undertaken over two days at each location and an average across the two days is reported.
-The survey counts pedestrians, cyclists, cars, taxis, buses, goods vehicles and motorbikes crossing the cordon points in the inbound direction in the three hour, AM peak period 0700-1000. - To complement the Dublin City Council Canal Cordon annual surveys, Dublin Bus have undertaken their own surveys annually on a single day at each location in November.
+The survey counts pedestrians, cyclists, cars, taxis, buses, goods vehicles and motor bikes crossing the cordon points in the inbound direction in the three hour, AM peak period 0700-1000. - To complement the Dublin City Council Canal Cordon annual surveys, Dublin Bus have undertaken their own surveys annually on a single day at each location in November.
 This is not necessarily the same day as the DCC cordon counts.
-Since 1997 this survey has counted the number of passengers on all buses (including privately operated bus services)1 crossing inbound over the canal cordon points.
-This survey is undertaken at the 22 cordon points that are on bus routes into the City (shown in red in Figure1.1). - Since 2012, larnród Éireann has undertaken a census of passengers boarding and alighting on all services passing through all stations in the national rail network on a single day.
-In 2017 the national rail census was carried out on 16th November.
-Prior to 2012 and since 1997, larnród Éireann had undertaken a similar passenger census for services operating within the Greater Dublin Area (GDA)2.
-Analysis of this data enables a calculation of the numbers of rail passengers crossing the three Canal Cordon points (inbound) between 0700-1000 on the census day. - Transport Infrastructure Ireland (TII)3 undertakes an annual census of passengers boarding and alighting at all LUAS tram stops.
+Since 1997 this survey has counted the number of passengers on all buses (including privately operated bus services) crossing inbound over the canal cordon points.
+This survey is undertaken at the 22 cordon points that are on bus routes into the City (shown in blue in Map 1). - Since 2012, larnród Éireann has undertaken a census of passengers boarding and alighting on all services passing through all stations on the national rail network on a single day.
+In 2018 the national rail census was carried out on 15th November.
+Prior to 2012 and since 1997, larnród Éireann had undertaken a similar passenger census for services operating within the Greater Dublin Area (GDA).
+Analysis of this data enables a calculation of the numbers of rail passengers crossing the three Canal Cordon points (inbound) between 07:00 and 10:00 on the census day. - Transport Infrastructure Ireland (TII) undertakes an annual census of passengers boarding and alighting at all LUAS tram stops.
 This census is undertaken on a single day in November.
 It has been undertaken every year since both LUAS lines became operational in 2004.
-This data enables calculation of the number of LUAS passengers crossing the two Canal Cordon points (inbound) between 0700-1000 on census day.
+This data enables calculation of the number of LUAS passengers crossing the two Canal Cordon points (inbound) between 07:00 and 10:00 on census day.